Lastraeus/pp2-cians-ci-grade-calculator/README.md

 ### __Content__
 __Text Content__

-Core weighting, rules, project names etc were directly as per the codeinstitute.net Official Assessment Guide for the Full Stack Development Higher Diploma course.
+Core weighting, rules, project names, etc were directly quoted from the codeinstitute.net Official Assessment Guide for the Full Stack Development Higher Diploma course.

-All other content text was written by myself.
+All other main content/blurb text was written by myself.

 __Code__

-Rohit Sharma - My Code Institute Project Mentor - Numerous valuable insights into formatting, refactoring, commenting tips and general critique and advice for the project across almost all aspects.
-His contribution can't be understated and I am extremely lucky to having a mentor who constantly encourages me to improve my fundamentals as a developer.
-My managing to fully implement barely half his advice is the reason this project is twice as good as it would have been.
+Rohit Sharma - My Code Institute Project Mentor - Numerous valuable insights into formatting, refactoring, commenting tips, and general critique and advice for the project across almost all aspects.
+His contribution can't be understated and I am extremely lucky to have a mentor who constantly encourages me to improve my fundamentals as a developer.
+My managing to fully implement barely half of his advice is the reason this project is twice as good as it would have been.

 [Switch Statement Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch)